 Can cover the cost of a client staying at a DHS recognized recovery residence.
 The funds will cover the cost of a bed but cannot cover any additional services such as case management, costs for participating in support groups, recovery support services etc.

 These funds can pay for administrative costs such as, but not limited to, the cost of office space, computers, office supplies, and salaries for agency wide functions such as accounting.
-Applicants can request up to 10% of their award be administrative funds but can also request less or none.
+RV Administrator applicants can request up to 10% of their award be administrative funds but can also request less or none.
+Given the role of the HMIS Reporting Lead 100% of their funds will be administrative funds.

 The percentage allocation between program funds and administrative funds will be specified in the grantee’s contract.